ICTAPhogeschool/apvaardig_digitap/README.md

 [Go to the automapper repository](https://github.com/mark-gerarts/automapper-plus)

 ## Support
-If you encounter any issues or have any questions about quiz_reporting_block, please create an issue in the git repo.
+If you encounter any issues or have any questions about quiz_reporting, please create an issue in the git repo.

 ## Languages
 The default language of the plug-in is English but it is also compatible with Dutch.
 The language wil be change when the moodle framework has been global changed.